engnatalia/WambooVP9ME_v1.0/README.md

 ## Publication

-You can find more details about our research and findings in the publication:
+You can find more details about the research for which this Matlab code was created and the findings in the publication:

 - Title: "Green Video Compression for Metaverse: Lessons Learned from VP9 and HEVC"
 - Conference: SMPTE Media Technology Summit